 University of Utah

-Dr. Randy Jensen will be this year’s Scientific Program Chairman, has prepared a particularly stimulating scientific program..
-The superb facilities at the Resort at Squaw Creek will provide the perfect location for our honored guests, Dr. Arthur Day and Dr. Kevin T. Foley.
-Art Day is among the world’s most talented cerebrovascular surgeons and neurosurgical educators, and Kevin Foley is one of the top creative forces behind minimally invasive approaches to the spine.
-You’ll not want to miss either of these stimulating speakers.
-Once again, we will have an outstanding Resident Award competition that offers a $400 cash award, plus travel expenses, hotel, and registration fees to the best resident paper in the neurosciences.
-Don’t forget the Third Annual Academy Cup will be presented to the best paper from a practicing (active or associate member) neurosurgeon.
+Doctor Jonathan White is this years Scientific Program Chairman and is preparing another stimulating scientific program.
+This years honored guest at Whistler are Dr. Alex Valadka and Doctor Kim Burchiel.
+Doctor Valadka’s primary areas of intrest are Neurotrauma and neurosurgical critical care.
+Doctor Burchiel is widely known for his surgical care of patients with pain and his expertise in functional and stereotactic surgery.
+Both of these speakers promise to present intresting talks in their respective fields.
+Once again we will have an outstanding Resident Award competition that offers a 400 dollar cash award plus travel expenses, hotel and registration fees to the best resident paper in the neurosciences.
+Don’t forget the Fourth Annual Academy Cup will be presented to the best paper from a practicing (active or associate member) neurosurgeon.
 Check out the scientific meeting schedule in this mailing, and don’t forget to bring your copy to the meeting as we will have limited extra copies available.
-As in the past, Firing Line cases are encouraged.
-Please consider bringing special or difficult cerebrovascular or spinal cases for discussion with Drs.
-Day and Foley.
+AS in the past, Firing Line cases are encouraged.
+Please consider bringing special or difficult cases for discussion with Drs.
+Burchiel and Valadka.